 If you have an annuity or other investment account that pays you regular interest, you can use this interest as income on many loan applications.

-For example, if you have a $100,000 annuity that pays an average of 6.5%, you can claim up to $6,500 as regular annual income to get approved for a personal loan.
+For example, if you have a $100,000 annuity that pays an average of 6.5% interest, you can claim up to $6,500 as regular annual income to get approved for a personal loan.

 Finding emergency loans while unemployed

 Like any personal loan, there are plenty of financial institutions offering emergency loans for unemployed people.
-Below are some common options for getting an emergency loan.
+Below are some common options for seeking an emergency loan.